 Upon closer inspection when I cleaned one of these out, I found that the wasp would place its egg inside, and then stuff it with food for its larva to eat when it hatches.
 What food?
 This wasp had stuffed 7-8 small caterpillars/worms into the hole!
 After leaving a cache of nutrition inside for its baby, the wasp plugs the hole with mud, and flies off.
 I don’t yet know the complete lifecycle of this wasp, but I’m assuming the parent wasp never comes back and a few weeks or months later, a baby wasp that has changed from egg to larva to adult wasp, or perhaps a pupa, will emerge from behind the mud wall, to leave the hole and seek food, a mate, and continue the life-cycle of its species.

 So this got me thinking…

 A Lucky Day

 Immediately after writing the above, I went outside to check through the gardens, and found another infestation of caterpillars in a group of spinach plants in our mandala keyhole garden.
 This is a kind of caterpillar that favors spinach and arugula, and a plague of them decimated our arugula a few weeks back in the shade structure.
 We were nearly helpless to stop them.
-When they’re small, they are so well camoflauged in the plants that they’re nearly invisible.
-It’s only after they’ve eaten a large amount of our plants that they turn blacker and larger so we can see them and crush them by hand.
+When they’re small, they are so well camouflaged in the plants that they’re nearly invisible.
+It’s only after they’ve eaten a large number of our plants that they turn blacker and larger so we can see them and crush them by hand.